aukedejong/lovelace-windrose-card/README.md

 ### Matching strategies

-The matching strategies can result in a different graph, depending on your sensor.
+The matching strategies can result in a different graph, depending on your sensors.
 How many state updates they get.

 #### Direction first